Cosmic muon flux attenuation methods for superconducting qubit experiments: Conclusions

 \section{Conclusions}

-In this work, we have provided two methods to reduce the flux of cosmic muons compatible with experiments involving superconducting qubits.
-The first method is to position the qubit chip pointing towards the horizon in order to minimize its cross section to incoming muons, this way reducing the flux a factor 1.6 above ground.
-The second method consists in locating qubit experiments in a shallow underground location, which could be as low as 10~m below surface.
+In this work, we have studied two methods to reduce the flux of cosmic muons compatible with experiments involving superconducting qubits. \\ The first method consists in locating qubit experiments in shallow underground sites, which could be as low as 10~m below surface.
 This small depth already provides strong protection against neutrons, and it reduces the cosmic muon flux by a factor 2.
-Deeper sites at 100~m depth would observe a reduction of cosmic muon flux on the order of 30.
-We have validated both methods using a home-built, portable cosmic muon counter consisting of two plastic scintillators integrated in a coincidence counting electronics circuit.
+At deeper sites at 100~m depth we observe a reduction of cosmic muon flux with factors on the order of 30.
+Notably, the shallow sites identified in this work are located in urban areas with far greater accessibility than remote, deep underground laboratories, providing potential sites in which to install future, large-scale quantum processors.
+We have validated this method using a home-built, portable cosmic muon counter consisting of two plastic scintillators integrated in a coincidence counting electronics circuit.
+The data collected by this portable detector has been cross-checked through Geant4 simulations. \\ The second method is linked with the mounting orientation of the chip inside the dilution refrigerator.
+We employ two identical germanium wafers equipped with a particle sensor in a laboratory above ground to show how the vertical orientation of the chip reduces the count rate by 36$\%$ above 100~keV.
+However, this comes at the expense of enduring a higher count rate at large energy depositions within the substrate.
+In the present day, since the energy range that is most detrimental to qubit performances has not yet been determined, it is unclear which mounting orientation should be preferred.

 The unquestionable evidence of the effect of cosmic muons on qubits requires addressing this source of noise and instability with as much priority as the rest of sources of noise, such as TLS surface defects.
 Decreasing the impact of cosmic muons will only be possible through a combination of techniques to reduce their flux, following methods similar to the ones proposed in this work, and their impact with on-chip mitigation techniques, such as phonon and quasiparticle suppression.
 Understanding the physics of cosmic muons interacting with qubit devices is an important future step to further suppress their effect and lead to higher quality qubits to build more robust quantum computers and more stable quantum sensors.